Updated: December 6th, 2021

-For example, a consumer might be looking for someone to repair a specific brand of air conditioner, do-it-yourself repair tips, troubleshooting advice, pricing information for various repairs, etc. Ideally, a particular heating, ventilation and air conditioning company would optimize pages for each of the keywords associated with the topic of air conditioner repair.
+For example, a consumer might be looking for someone to repair a specific brand of air conditioner, do-it-yourself repair tips, troubleshooting advice, pricing information for various repairs, etc. Ideally, an HVAC company would optimize pages for each of the keywords associated with the topic of air conditioner repair.

 With topical optimization, you don’t just hope to rank for certain keywords; you build out your content to dominate an entire topic.
-Instead of focusing on a single competitive keyword, business marketers can create more substantial, natural and helpful content to consumers.
+Instead of focusing on a single competitive keyword, business marketers can create more substantial, natural, and helpful content for consumers.